 - 1.11 An ELD Solution Is A Must

-Top ELD Devices in 2018
+The Best ELD Devices in 2019

 Built with professional drivers in mind, it has proven to be the best ELD solution in its class, and it also meets all FMCSA requirements for the ELD mandate.

 Drivers can use the KeepTruckin Logbook App to create vehicle inspections, view their logs, send messages, and much more.
 Download the app from the Google Play Store or Apple App Store.

 The KeepTruckin ELD installs in less than a minute and can be activated from virtually anywhere.
 Each device requires a software subscription, so you should choose a plan, varying from Starter to Plus.